jhburns/3GCI/Documentation/Blog.md

 In earlier sections, config was briefly gone over, check here and at https://gohugo.io/content-management/front-matter/ for full config options.
 Here are the imporant ones.

 - slug: tells hugo what to make the url, overriding the filename
 - weight: in a list, tels hugo which place this blog should have.
 Higher is higher

+In addition although hugo will be able to process most Markdown that is not mentioned above, it may look weird.
+Please contact whoever is responsible or override the styling of the base element it generate yourself.